JC3 Incident Reporting Procedures

 U.S. Department of Energy Facilities/Contractors Only

 DOE O 205.1-B Chg 2 4.(c)(13) DEPARTMENT OF ENERGY CYBER SECURITY PROGRAM requires a defined "process for incident reporting that requires all cyber security incidents involving information or information systems, including privacy breaches, under DOE or DOE contractor control must be identified, mitigated, categorized, and reported to the Joint Cybersecurity Coordination Center (JC3) in accordance with JC3 procedures and guidance."
-This document outlines the referenced JC3 reporting procedures and guidance to facilitate your reporting and CIRC's response activity.
-CIRC should be informed of all reportable cyber security incidents as specified below.
-CIRC will work with your site management to determine the severity or significance of any cyber security incident.
+This document outlines the referenced JC3 reporting procedures and guidance to facilitate your reporting and JC3's response activity.
+JC3 should be informed of all reportable cyber security incidents as specified below.
+JC3 will work with your site management to determine the severity or significance of any cyber security incident.

 For PII clarification for reporting, contact the Chief Privacy Officer.